zpoint/Go-Internals/objects/slice/slice.md

 When `cap` is less than 1024, `cap` is double each time, the grow speed is the yellow line

 When `cap` is greater than or equal 1024, `cap` grows `1/4` each time, the grow speed is the blue line

+The growslice is not actually called each time you call `append`, look at all the `asm` we can find that the program jumps over the call to runtime.growslice when the slice has sufficient capacity for the append operation

+## slice